Spike Lee Bashes 50 Cent and Irv Gotti in New Ish of Complex

 "I love hip-hop," Lee told the magazine.
 "But there are certain elements that are just [problematic].
 You name your company Murder Incorporated, your logo's got bullet holes in it, you changed your name to Gotti, and you wonder why your ass is in court?
 I mean, come on.
 You want to be a gangster?
 Alright, well gangsters go to jail; gangsters get shot.
 I mean, look, 50 Cent has made a lot of money, but whatever you are doing that makes you have to put a bulletproof vest on your 5-year-old son, that's time for some deep introspective shit."

 Spike didn't stop there.
-The outspoken director also bashed Fif's motion picture debut, Get Rich or Die Trying, and his
+The outspoken director also bashed Fif's motion picture debut, Get Rich or Die Trying, and his video game, indicating that they negtively influence impressionable kids.

 "That whole mantra-'Get Rich or Die Tryin'-for me that's criminal," Lee explained.
 "Because young brothers, they took that to heart: 'Whatever I got to do to get them rims, get my fly gear, to get my bitches and hos, I'm going to do it.
 Fuck who I got to hurt, who I got to shoot, who I got to kill.'
 That's crazy to me.
-And his
+And his video game, Bulletproof?
+I'm sorry, I can't get with that."

+This doesn't mark the first time Spike speaks out against hip-hop.
 He recently dissed Snoop Dogg and pimp culture during a Black History Month event at University of Florida.

 Complex's issue also features Lee addressing violence in video games, diversity in Hollywood and "Chappelle's Show."